 The Driver Was Legally Obligated to Be Responsible

 Every driver on the road is legally obliged to follow traffic rules and ensure the safety of fellow drivers, pedestrians, cyclists, and other people.
 This is known as the duty of care.

 The Driver Failed to Uphold Their Duty

 You need to prove that the driver breached the duty of care and that their negligence was the cause of the accident.
 This is done by comparing the driver’s response to a prudent and reasonable person’s response.
-If a reasonable driver would have been more careful and able to avoid the accident then the defendant can be considered as negligent and can be considered to be at fault.
-If you have proof that the driver violated a traffic rule then it can be used as a solid proof to substantiate your claim.
+If a reasonable driver would have been more careful and able to avoid the accident, the defendant can be considered negligent and considered to be at fault.
+If you have proof that the driver violated a traffic rule, it can be used as solid proof to substantiate your claim.

 The Breach of Duty Caused Injuries